Fura-2-acetoxymethyl ester

-Fura-2-acetoxymethyl ester, often abbreviated Fura-2AM, is a membrane-permeant derivative of the ratiometric calcium indicator Fura-2 used in biochemistry to measure cellular calcium concentrations by fluorescence.
+Fura-2-acetoxymethyl ester, often abbreviated Fura-2AM, is a man-made membrane-permeant derivative of the ratiometric calcium indicator Fura-2 used in the biochemistry laboratory to measure cellular calcium concentrations by fluorescence.
 When added to cells, Fura-2AM crosses cell membranes and once inside the cell, the acetoxymethyl groups are removed by cellular esterases.
 Removal of the acetoxymethyl esters regenerates "Fura-2", the pentacarboxylate calcium indicator.
 Measurement of Ca^{2+}-induced fluorescence at both 340 nm and 380 nm allows for calculation of calcium concentrations based 340/380 ratios.
-The use of the ratio automatically cancels out certain variables such as local differences in fura-2 concentration or cell thickness that would otherwise lead to artifacts when attempting to image calcium concentrations in cells.
+The equation to complete these calculations is as follows: